chrisdarby/working-from-home/the-story.md

 I love getting on with my work, then popping my head over my desk for a few minutes to chat to my my team, have a bit of a laugh and then get back on with it, it breaks up the day, it keeps me sane and makes me enjoy my time in the office, and i'm sure it's the same for a lot of people.

-Regular communication is key to a healthy work lifestyle
+Regular communication, for most people is key to a healthy work lifestyle.

 #### Keeping Communication Flowing